RBS, Lloyds to move south if Scots vote for independence

 Ratings agency Standard & Poor's has warned an independent Scotland would be unable to credibly support its banks if a new financial crisis struck.
 The country's three banks, also including National Australia Bank's (NAB.AX) Clydesdale, have assets worth nearly 12-1/2 times the size of its economic output.

-RBS and Lloyds were bailed out by the British government at a combined cost of 66 billion pounds ($107 billion) during the 2008 financial crisis.
+RBS and Lloyds were bailed out by the British government at a combined cost of 66 billion pounds during the 2008 financial crisis.

 The banks will have a period of at least 18 months after the vote to take whatever action they deem necessary while negotiations take place over the terms of Scotland's exit from the UK.